seankross/the-unix-workbench/docs/05-Bash-Programming.md

 ```

 This is an example of one strategy we can use to retrieve values that a function
 has calculated.
-Unfortunately this approach is problematic becuase it changes
+Unfortunately this approach is problematic because it changes
 the values of variables that we might be using in our shell.
 For example if we
 were storing some other important value in a variable called `sum` we would
 destroy that value by accident by running `addseq`.
 In order to avoid this
 problem it's important that we use the `local` keyword when assigning variables
 within a function.
 The `local` keyword ensures that variables outside of our
-function are not overwitten by our function.
+function are not overwritten by our function.
 Let's create a new version of
 `addseq` called `addseq2` which uses `local` when assigning variables.

 ```